nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…`

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:** The tag has to be made first before you can add it into a contact.
+**:information_source: Note:** The tag has to be created first before you can add it into a contact.

 Refer to [`Creating a Tag`](#creating-a-tag-tag-create) on how to create a tag.
 </div>